 If required, a bioremediation area could be developed for bioremediation of hydrocarbon contaminated soils rather than transporting these materials off-site.
 This need will be assessed during future engineering investigations.
-A waste management plan will be developed and implemented for the construction and operation.
+A waste management plan has been developed to support the construction phase and will be updated for the operations phase.